 1. What is a Deed of Covenant for a Lease?

-Where you have long leasehold property, a deed of covenant may be required from the person to whom you are selling your property title.
+Where you have long leasehold property, this sort of deed may be required from the person to whom you are selling your property title.
 Generally the lease will state whether you require one.
 It is a short document which the new owner would sign to say that they agree to be bound by certain terms in the lease.
 For example, such terms might be:

 - the requirement to pay the ground rent to the landlord and to pay the service charges levied each year to the management company; and / or